JumboCode/Jeanne-Geiger/src/README.md

 - path('DVHRTCriminalJusticeOutcomes/', views.DVHRTCriminalJusticeOutcomes.as_view(), name="DVHRTCriminalJusticeOutcomes")
     - GET: given a community id in the request header, returns summary of info for all outcomes in that community
         - Scope: admin or coordinator

-## Overview of Auth0
-- There are two types of users, admin and coordinator
-    - Admin
-        - The admin is the manager for the entire organization.
-They can create and edit communities, where each community has its own list of cases.
-They can see stats for a community, but they cannot view individual case files.
-        - A user is set to be an admin by having the role "DVHRT_ADMIN" in auth0
-    - Coordinator
-        - The coordinator is manager for one community.
-They can add and edit cases in their own community and view stats on their own community, but they cannot view data from any other community
-        - A user is set to be a coordinator by having the role "Coordinator" in auth0 and by having a site id set in their metadata which refers to their specific community
-- A user by default can't access any of the backend views without being logged in
-- Views can also have scopes which specify which users have access to which views based on their role

 ## Database Commands